On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Optimization and Trade-offs

+Fig.~\ref{fig4b} illustrates the impact of the channel error rate $\epsilon$ on $\rho^{\star}$ for a fixed read depth $R_{\text{all}}/K=10$.
+As $\epsilon$ increases, the reliability constraint becomes more stringent and additional redundancy is required, leading to a decrease in the achievable code rate.
+The inner and outer rates shown in the figure reflect how the optimal redundancy allocation shifts as the channel becomes noisier, with a progressively larger portion of the total redundancy allocated to the inner code in the high-error regime.

+Overall, these results highlight how the optimal redundancy allocation depends on the operating conditions.
+In low-noise or high-read regimes, the system can operate at high information densities by allocating limited redundancy through the outer code only.
+In contrast, in low-read or high-error regimes a larger portion of the total redundancy must be allocated to the inner code to maximize the achievable information density under reliability constraints.

-These results highlight key trade-offs between design parameters that can be optimized to reduce sequencing or synthesis costs.
+The results in Fig.~\ref{fig3} and~\ref{fig4} highlight key trade-offs between design parameters that can be optimized to reduce sequencing or synthesis costs.
 To gain further insights into optimal DNA storage system design, it would be interesting to explore additional cost functions in future work, including ones that account for both synthesis and sequencing costs simultaneously.